ulrikstrid/ligo/src/passes/1-parser/pascaligo/Doc/pascaligo.md

 PascaLIGO has an explicit keyword for the non-operation: `skip`.
 Using `skip` makes it clear that there was no omission.

+### Sub-Blocks

+PascaLIGO supports sub-blocks of instructions.
+Sub-blocks are useful when you want to shadow a variable without getting rid of its old value, or when you want to define variables which are only used temporarily without polluting the scope.
+The following code uses a sub-block:

+    function sub_block_simple (var n : nat) : nat is
+      begin
+        block { n := n + 10;
+          block { n := n + 10; } }
+      end with n

+When PascaLIGO searches for variables, it looks for the variable name in the closest block.
+If it's not found there, PascaLIGO ascends the programs syntax tree until a relevant declaration is found or root is reached, the latter case producing an error.
+In the above program, PascaLIGO searches the second block for a variable called `n`, which does not exist.

+    function sub_block_simple (var n : nat) : nat is
+      begin
+        block { n := n + 10;
+      >>> block { n := n + 10; } } // No variable 'n' defined here
+      end with n

+It then ascends to the parent block, which inherits `n` from the function parameters but does not itself have `n`.

+    function sub_block_simple (var n : nat) : nat is
+      begin
+    >>> block { n := n + 10; // 'n' isn't defined here either
+          block { n := n + 10; } }
+      end with n

+Variable `n` is found in scope because the function declaration includes it.

+    >>> function sub_block_simple (var n : nat) : nat is // sub_block_simple declares 'n'
+          begin
+            block { n := n + 10;
+              block { n := n + 10; } }
+          end with n

+Because the blocks in this function do not define type information for n, PascaLIGO's parser takes them to refer to an existing variable `n`.
+In this way, the argument passed as `n` is modified by the blocks sequentially without being shadowed by them.
+An input of `20` to this function should return `40`.

 ## Unsupported Functionalities

 ### Major Functionalities